 - Social Media Tools: SproutSocial, HootSuite, AddThis, Agorapulse

-Of course, some of you don’t have time to handle your own 2021 Christmas marketing.
+Of course, some of you don’t have time to handle your 2022 Christmas marketing.
 Many small business owners are too busy.
 If that is the case, we recommend hiring an outside agency or professional to give you a hand.
 We are here to help.

-Have you started your 2021 Christmas marketing?
+Have you started your 2022 Christmas marketing?
 If so, do you have any Christmas marketing strategies of your own?
-Are there any other Christmas marketing dates that are important in your business or industry?
-Feel free to add your comments below so our audience can benefit and grab our feed, so you don’t miss our next post!
+Are any other Christmas marketing dates important in your business or industry?
+Feel free to add your comments below so our audience can benefit and grab our feed so you don’t miss our next post!
 And feel free to share our landing page optimization tips with your audience!

 Thank you!
 We appreciate your help ending bad business websites, one pixel at a time!